 Well, yes and no. If I give money that I won’t miss, it’s a good thing, but I’m not giving of myself in the way I see Jesus doing in scripture.
 So I need to look around for more ways to give.

 Pretty much all my spare time goes to Virtue Connection.
 I write, make videos, upload instruction, posts memes—and take courses on how to do all that.
 But it’s mostly spent pecking away at my laptop.
 Which is still not the kind of “giving of self” that looks like what Jesus did.
-I think my teaching and writing is doing good, but meanwhile I’m sitting comfortably in my own house three feet from my fridge, doing what I’m pretty good at.
+My readers and students say that my teaching and writing is bringing them closer to God, but meanwhile I’m sitting comfortably in my own house three feet from my fridge, doing what I enjoy.

 Antoinette was a 16-year-old begging outside the CVS drug store.
 She said she couldn’t live with her mother anymore and was staying with a woman who gave her a bedroom, but zero supplies for her personal hygiene or for school.
 The school was willing to let her attend for free, but she needed school supplies to start, and a uniform that cost $112.
 I looked into her eyes, then looked around—to see whether she was being trafficked.
 It seemed she wasn’t.
 I pray she wasn’t.